shaliulab/idoc_docs/docs/how-to-build/Air-odors-delivery-system.md

 10. [3D printed parts](#3d-printed-parts)

 ## Overview

+The IDOC Air/Odors Delivery System is in charge of delivering controlled air and odor stimuli to *Drosophila* during behavioral experiments.
+The system consists of a custom-built manifold, solenoid valves, and an Arduino microcontroller.

 1. **Solenoid** valves, which regulate the flow of air and odor stimuli through the manifold.
 2. **The manifold**, which consists of a series of ports for delivering air and odor stimuli to the IDOC chamber.